-Dynamic Converter is a Content Server component that provides on-demand document conversion using customizable templates.
+Dynamic Converter is an Oracle WebCenter Content Server component that provides on-demand document conversion using customizable templates.
 There are two options for editing conversion templates in Dynamic Converter: the HTML Conversion Editor and the Classic HTML Conversion Editor.

 Audience